mariamimtiaz122-ai/Research-in-Mathematics/README.md

 ## 💡 Future Direction

 I aim to extend my expertise into **computational intelligence**, **data-driven modeling**, and **interpretable AI** — integrating mathematical reasoning with algorithmic systems.
-This interdisciplinary vision aligns with Professor Atsushi Suzuki’s work in **data science, algorithmic modeling, and intelligent computation**.
+This interdisciplinary vision aligns with **data science, algorithmic modeling, and intelligent computation**.

 ---